microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

 - Adds complexity to `FooState` type definition, especially when `FooState` includes most/all of `FooCommons`
   - Note: doing something like `Required<FooProps>` won't work since `FooProps` also includes all the native props
-  - This is less of a concern since it's
 - More work to do
 - Potential for delaying RC
   - This is mitigated by the last paragraph in the "Proposal" section